anastasiuspernat/UnderPillow/README.md

 - You can now use new Finder's UnderPillow toolbar item to add folders to UnderPillow

 # TODO
+- Refresh folder in the app when added folders via Finder toolbar item
 - Make "Launch UnderPillow" item work
 - Don't display errors on the menu
 - Add option to remove folders